SeewooLi/IRTest/README.md

 especially when the violation of normality assumption on latent distribution is suspected.
 **IRTest** deals with uni-dimensional latent variable.
-In **IRTest**, including the conventional assumption of normality on latent distribution, several methods can be applied for estimation of latent distribution:
+In **IRTest**, including the conventional usage of Gaussian distribution, several methods can be applied for estimation of latent
+distribution:
 + empirical histogram method,
 + two-component Gaussian mixture distribution,
 + Davidian curve,